BAK2K3/hard-drivers/README.md

 **Navbar**: Each page has a sticky/static navbar at the top of the page.
 This provides a consistent layout and structure as the user navigates through the site.
 The logo is always centred, and is always the most prominent header on each page.
 The navbar's background image is filtered through a radial top focused gradient, and is intended to provide a subtle yet effective "electrical" effect, with a colour scheme consistent with the rest of the site.
-On large devices, the navbar has a second row underneath the logo which displays the active page the user is on, with each link offering a mild yet visual effect when either the link is engaged with or hovered over.
+On large devices, the navbar has a second row underneath the logo which displays the active page the user is on, with each link offering a mild yet stimulating visual effect when either the link is engaged with or hovered over.
 On mobile devices, the navigation links are hidden, and activated with a "sandwich" (which is a server icon), which draw the links between the page logo and the current page's sub-heading.

 **Footer**: Each page has a static/sticky footer at the bottom of the page.
-This provides links to my Github, a second and more visually aesthetic link to the enquire page, and links to socials.
+This provides links to my Github, a second and more aestheticically stimulating link to the enquire page, and links to socials.
 The same background effect is used on the footer, but with the gradient reversed, to provide an 'enclosed' look.
 Once again, this effect is subtle, yet effective.
 The Enquire button is designed to grab the user’s attention, with a continuous glowing effect.
 On mobile devices, the footer is consistent in style, with the only significant change being font size and positioning of the social links for a more user-friendly interface.
 On the "Enquire" page, as opposed to having a second "Enquire" button on the bottom, this button has been converted into a "Submit" button, which removes the redundancy of a recursive link, and implements a function which fits the contextual flow of the page.